 Dear Mr. Tangeman:

-My name is Huynh Doan, but everyone has been calling me Dan ever since I was young.
-If you’re thinking about why I do not know myself.
+My name is Huynh Doan, but everyone calls me Dan.If you’re thinking about why I do not know myself.
 My major is in Computer Information System and my interested is computer in general.
-I am currently 19 years old, turning 20 by next year.
-I was born in South Viet Nam and moved to the United States when I was around 10 years old in 2010.
+I am currently 19 years old, I was born in South VietNam and in 2010 I moved to the United States when I was around 10-years old.
 I moved around the states until I landed in Texas during the summer of 2015.
-Currently, I have a job cashiering at a nearby Walgreens store.
-Hours wise, I am a junior, but I still consider myself a freshman because this is my first semester at the University of Houston.
-I currently do not have a dream job, but I am taking many classes that will maybe spark interest in me in the future.
+Currently, I have a job cashiering at Walgreens.I am a junior, but this is my first semester at the University of Houston.
+I am undecided of my career in CIS but I am taking courses in….. will maybe spark interest in the field

-I did not take the usual prerequisite needed since I transferred to the university, so my experience was a little different.
+.
 I took both of my writing class during my senior year of high school as a dual credit class.
-As usual with an English class, there were really no exams, only essays that were counted as major grades.
-One of my professor’s teaching then was that he really liked to have an outline for everyone of our essays; And I do remember it since it really helped with writing many of them.
+I wrote were.
+One of my professor’s teaching then was that he stressed the importance of have an outline for everyone of our essays; And I do remember it since it rhelped with writing many of them.
 Also, in one of my non-English class we had to write a research paper and I believe mine was about 10 pages long, my longest paper yet.
 More recent experience with writing is writing emails to different professor explaining problems and looking for solutions.

-Future me will use writing skills to ask for internships and send out emails about job opportunity.
-I will most likely have a job in computer hardware, or some career related, where I will need to communicate with my peers through either emails or group messages.
+Future me will use writing skills to ask for internships and send out emails about job opportunities I will most likely have a job in computer hardware, or some related career where I will need to communicate with my peers through either emails or group messages.
 I also know most jobs will want you to write every week about what you have done and what you plan on doing in the future.
 So, learning how to write effectively and precisely will help with that.

 I will be expecting to learn how to write very effectively and precisely through all mediums.
 Projects like this introductory letter, the future business and resume letter will all help me when I am either looking for the job or already has a job.
-Short-term goal is to find an internship at a computer-focused company and long term of course is to find a job that I love doing.
+However, my short-term goal is to find an internship at a computer-focused company and long term of course is to find a job that I love doing.

 Sincerely,